510-Dock Membership Pricing:

 Membership Cancellation: Notice of 14 days is required before the next billing cycle.

 Guests: 510-Dock Members can bring a guest who has either taken our 510-SUP Intro class or has passed our paddle assessment test.
 Guests can come paddle when accompanied by a member for $25 rental fee for a 2-hour paddle.
+Members and their guest can purchase a guest pass online through our TeamUp Store.

 ALL MEMBERS MUST KNOW HOW TO SWIM.